Master of Teaching (Early Childhood Education)

 In your first year, you’ll learn to plan, implement and document play-based learning activities.
 Explore concepts of language development – understanding how it works, develops and is used by children.
 Discover evidence-informed approaches to cultivate wellbeing and resilience, addressing inequalities and trauma in culturally diverse communities.
 During your second semester, complete a 10-day professional work placement in a real-world setting.

-Please note, a Working With Children Check (Police check) is required for all students to undertake placements and graduate.
+A Working With Children Check (Police check) is required for all students to undertake placements and graduate.
+In addition, you must pass the Literacy and Numeracy Test for Initial Teacher Educators (LANTITE) prior to undertaking the final placement course.

 What courses you'll study